biobricks/rpc-multistream/README.md

 If you set init to false then the list of functions will not be sent and the remote end will not emit a 'methods' event until you call rpc.init().

 The encoding and objectMode options will be used as for streams returned by synchronous-style calls unless you explicity define these per-stream.
 If you set the encoding and objectMode options to the same on both ends then all streams that have these options will forego sending the options across the stream, saving you bandwidth.
-If you don't set encoding and objectMode to the same on both ends then you _must_ set explicit to true, which turns off this bandwidth-saving feature.
+If you don't set encoding and objectMode to the same on both ends then you _must_ set explicit to true (the default), which turns off this bandwidth-saving feature.

 For the error-related options see the next section.